Ines G. Moran

 Genetics of animal communication

 Vocal learners can often imitate sounds from genetically unrelated individuals.
-If genetically distant but socially close animals sound similar to one another, this may indicate that vocal imitation and possibly vocal learning, are present in these animals.
-The goal of this project was to investigate the relationships between genetic, acoustic, geographic, and social similarities to determine how social contexts influence Titipounamu calls, a species assumed to lack vocal learning abilities.
-Socially close individuals shared higher acoustic similarity among unrelated individuals.
+If genetically distant but socially close animals sound similar to one another, this may indicate that vocal imitation and possibly vocal learning are present in these animals.
+The goal of this project was to investigate the relationships between genetic, acoustic, geographic, and social similarities to determine how social proximity influences Titipounamu call features, a species assumed to lack vocal learning abilities.
+The results of this work showed that socially close individuals shared higher acoustic similarity among unrelated individuals.

 Machine learning and detection of animal vocal signatures

-Many animals produce unique vocal signatures that help to recognize unique individuals or groups.
+Many animals have unique vocal signatures or "voice prints" that help recognize individuals or groups.
 Titipounamu produce very short and high pitch calls before feeding their chicks in their nests.
-Whether Titipounamu have unique individual and group vocal signatures was unknown, so we used machine learning techniques and spectrogram cross-correlation methods and found that Titipounamu have unique individual and group vocal signatures at nests.
+Whether Titipounamu have unique individual and group vocal signatures was unknown, so we used machine learning techniques and spectrogram cross-correlation methods to find out.
+It turns out that both are present in titipounamu.

 Conservation & Bioacoustics Projects - Marbled Murrelets and Spotted Owls